-Cases of home intrusion are not uncommon in many neighborhoods in the country and that’s why most homeowners rely on home security systems to keep the property and family safe.
-When installed correctly, the security system and alarm monitoring that comes with it guarantees emergency response from local law enforcement in case of a break-in but getting the right system can be tricky.
+Cases of home intrusion are not uncommon in many neighborhoods in the country, and that’s why most homeowners rely on security systems to keep their property and family safe.
+When installed correctly, a security system, and the alarm monitoring feature that comes with it, guarantees emergency response from local law enforcement in case of a break-in.
+However, choosing the right system can be tricky.

 Hundreds of companies offer home security systems and most of them employ high-pressure sales tactics, complicated contracts and widely varying prices.
-For the average homeowner getting the right system requires proper research and evaluation.
+For the average homeowner, trying to purchase a home security system that is right for him or her requires proper research and evaluation.

-At a basic level a home security system is wired to a central control panel in the house; which gets triggered when a door or window is opened.
+A basic security system is wired to a central control panel in the house, which gets triggered when a door or window is opened.
 There are a number of advanced systems which also include fire and carbon monoxide detection, glass break detectors, motion sensors and other home automation features.

-A survey conducted by the Consumer Reports National Research Center found that 80% of homeowners found their systems perfectly reliable after installation.
+A survey conducted by the Consumer Reports National Research Center revealed that 80% of homeowners found their systems perfectly reliable after installation.
 The only major concern is the hassles that consumers face when shopping for a system.
-A lot of companies rely on high-pressure sales and scare tactics to get consumers spending money.
+A lot of companies rely on high-pressure sales and scare tactics to get consumers to spend money.